Mustafa Erdik

-Mustafa Erdik (born 1948) is a Turkish professor emeritus who is a former faculty member of the Middle East Technical University and Boğaziçi University.
+Mustafa Erdik (born 1948) is a Turkish professor emeritus, an expert in earthquake engineering.
+He is a former faculty member of the Middle East Technical University and Boğaziçi University.
 He is the president of the Turkish Earthquake Foundation, and his studies are concerned with strong-motion characterization, earthquake hazard and risk assessment.

 Early life and education

 Erdik was born in Ankara in 1948.
 He graduated from the Middle East Technical University having a degree in civil engineering in 1970.
 He received his Master of Science from Rice University.
 He also obtained his Ph.D. from the same university in 1975.

 Career

 Following his graduation Erdik started his academic career at the Middle East Technical University where he served as the director of the Earthquake Engineering Research Center from 1980 to 1987.
 In 1988 he began to work at Boğaziçi University and established the Department of Earthquake Engineering in 1989.
 He also worked as the director of the Kandilli Observatory and Earthquake Research Institute.
 In addition, Erdik served as the director of the Turkish Earthquake Engineering Research Committee.
 His current post is the president of the Turkish Earthquake Foundation.

 Erdik was the editor-in-chief of the Soil Dynamics and Earthquake Engineering journal.